Welcome to the UTC Chapter!

 Social Media Ambassador: Kate Sweat

 What is Psi Chi?

-"Psi Chi is the National Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology".
+"Psi Chi, the International Honor Society in Psychology, was founded in 1929 with a mission to encourage excellence in scholarship and advance the science of psychology".
 Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.

 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the American Psychological Society (APS).
 Psi Chi's sister honor society is Psi Beta, the national honor society in psychology for community and junior colleges.
 Psi Chi functions as a federation of chapters located at over 1,000 senior colleges and universities in the USA and Canada.
 The National Office is located in Chattanooga, Tennessee.